Perfecting the Browsing Experience

-In 2019, after acquiring and migrating OLX Philippines, Carousell became the biggest classified marketplace in the Philippines.
+In 2019, after acquired and migrated OLX Philippines, Carousell became the biggest classified marketplace in the Philippines.

-The app was primarily designed for Singapore, a small country that struggled to scale to multi-city countries like the Philippines, Malaysia, and Indonesia.
+The app was primarily designed for Singapore, a small country, struggled to scale to multi-city countries like the Philippines, Malaysia, Indonesia.

 Rebuilding the location while browsing and searching for items is one of the most important things we need to improve.